arangodb/docs/3.10/architecture-replication.md

 ### Replication overhead

-As the _Leader_ servers are logging any write operation in the _write-ahead-log_ anyway replication doesn't cause any extra overhead on the _Leader_.
+As the _Leader_ servers are logging any write operation in the _write-ahead-log_ anyway, replication doesn't cause any extra overhead on the _Leader_.
 However, it causes some overhead for the _Leader_ to serve incoming read requests of the _Followers_.
-Returning the requested data is however a trivial task for the _Leader_ and should not result in a notable performance degradation in production.
+However, returning the requested data is a trivial task for the _Leader_ and should not result in a notable performance degradation in production.